SharePoint/sp-dev-docs/docs/general-development/working-with-tasks-in-sharepoint-workflows-using-visual-studio-2012.md

 This article is accompanied by an end-to-end code sample that you can use to follow the article, or as a starter for your own SharePoint 2013 workflow projects.
 You can find the downloadable code [here](https://www.andrewconnell.com/blog/sharepoint-2013-workflow-custom-tasks).

-One of the greatest benefits that SharePoint 2013 brings to Windows Workflow Foundation is the implementation of a new and improved task management framework that incorporates the new Workflow Manager as its hosting environment.
+One of the greatest benefits that SharePoint Server 2013 brings to Windows Workflow Foundation is the implementation of a new and improved task management framework that incorporates the new Workflow Manager as its hosting environment.
-## Reviewing workflow tasks in SharePoint 2007 and SharePoint 2010
+## Reviewing workflow tasks in SharePoint Server 2007 and SharePoint Server 2010

-Both SharePoint 2007 and SharePoint 2010 implemented workflow tasks in a similar manner.
-When you created a workflow association on a list, content type, or site (in SharePoint 2010), you designated a specific list as the location where the workflow tasks would be created.
+Both SharePoint Server 2007 and SharePoint Server 2010 implemented workflow tasks in a similar manner.
+When you created a workflow association on a list, content type, or site (in SharePoint Server 2010), you designated a specific list as the location where the workflow tasks would be created.
 This list was a standard SharePoint **Task** list (ID = 107) that used the standard SharePoint **Task** content type (ID = 0x0108).
 Users then could access items in the list to view, edit, and complete the task.
 The workflow instances monitored the task items in the list for updates if the workflow was configured to do so.